UnquietCode/Flapi/README.md

 a donation via [BitCoin](https://gratipay.com/UnquietCode) or [other means](https://gratipay.com/UnquietCode).

-Special thanks to [Concurrent, Inc.](http://www.concurrentinc.com) for their feedback and support as a power user of Flapi, which they use in their [Fluid](https://github.com/Cascading/fluid) library for Cascading.
+Special thanks to [Concurrent, Inc.](http://www.concurrentinc.com) for their feedback and support as a user of Flapi, which they use in their [Fluid](https://github.com/Cascading/fluid) library for Cascading.

 ### License